DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 ## Primary Rules
 1. **Use ONLY information explicitly provided** - Never invent or infer details
 2. **Follow template structure exactly** - Include all sections in order
-3. **Handle missing information** - Keep section title followed by a blank line (no placeholder text)
+3. **Handle missing information** - For empty sections, include the section title followed by one completely blank line before the next section
 4. **Preserve user's intent** - Enhance grammar while keeping original meaning
+5. **Section spacing** - ALWAYS add one blank line after every section, whether it has content or not

 ## Formatting Standards
 - **Section headers:** Bold with colon (e.g., **SECTION NAME:**)
 - **Section dividers:** Use --- between sections
 - **Content placement:** Start on line below header
-- **Empty sections:** Include a blank line after the header to maintain spacing
+- **Section spacing:** ALWAYS include exactly one blank line after each section ends (before the next section divider)
+- **Empty sections:** Show header followed by one blank line, no placeholder text
 - **Lists:** Use bullet points for multiple items
 - **Consistency:** Maintain uniform formatting throughout

+### Critical Spacing Rule
+**Every section MUST end with a blank line before the --- divider.** This means:
+- If a section has content: content → blank line → --- divider
+- If a section is empty: section header → blank line → --- divider
+- This prevents sections from appearing jumbled together

 ### Formatting Examples
 **Good Example:**